flow-build/coverage-calculator/README.md

 ## Installation

-In order to use this plugin you need to run the following command to install the required dependencies:
+Run the following command in your terminal:
 ```
-npm install --save-dev flowbuild-coverage-calculator @cucumber/cucumber console-table-printer
+npm install --save-dev flowbuild-coverage-calculator
 ```

 ## Usage